Polymer/vscode-plugin/README.md

 # Polymer IDE

 Unlocks all of the power of the [Polymer Analyzer] in [VS Code].
-See the [Polymer Editor Service] for more info, including links to other editor plugins.
+See the [Polymer Editor Service] for more info, including links to plugins for other editors.

 Features: